People with disability and carers

-If you live in supported accommodation or a group home, use prevention measures and take these extra actions where you can to help live safely together:
+If you live in supported accommodation or a group home, use prevention measures where you can:

-- Place seating in shared areas or common areas, 1.5 metres apart and limit the time people are together in enclosed spaces.
+- Place seating in shared areas or common areas, 1.5 metres apart.
+Limit the time people are together in enclosed spaces.

 - Plan with the people you live with on keeping safe distances from each other.
 Consider where you spend most of your time in the house and your daily activity.

-- Plan how to keep surfaces clean and how to support each other with meal preparation, laundry and house cleaning.
+- Plan how to keep surfaces clean.
+Support each other with meal preparation, laundry and house cleaning.
 Read and print these 3 steps for household cleaning.

 What to do if your carer gets sick?

-If your family member, friend or carer helping you gets sick and can’t care for you, or you need extra help, call your regular service provider and tell them you need help.
+If your family member, carer or friend helping you gets sick, you may need extra help.
+Call your regular service provider and tell them you need help.
 If you don’t have a regular service provider, call the Community Recovery Hotline on 1800 173 349.

-The National Disability Insurance Agency (NDIA) have made changes to how people with disability with an NDIS plan can access the supports they need.
+The National Disability Insurance Agency (NDIA) have made changes to how people with a NDIS plan can access support.
 Visit the NDIS website or call the NDIA on 1800 800 110.

 Where can I access support?

-If you need further assistance you can contact:
+If you need more help you can contact:

 - the Disability Information Helpline on 1800 643 787